katiehuangx/Udemy-Advanced-MySQL/README.md

 - Compare user behaviour across traffic sources to customize messaging strategy.
 - Identify opportunities to eliminate paid marketing channel or scale performing traffic.

+In this section, we will learn about
+- Analyzing top traffic source
+- Bid optimization and trend analysis

 ### 📌 Q21: What is the conversion rate of successful orders?

 - ST request: We want to know which traffic source is generating website sessions and driving the orders.